gbeckers/Darr/docs/readcode.rst

 However, not all array types are supported in all environments (see table below).
 For example, Maple does not have unsigned integers, and Python without numpy does not support multi-dimensional arrays.
-Darr will not always include code for such cases, but it will include code if there are ways around this and the solution makes practical sense.
-For example, Matlab/Octave does not directly read complex numbers from file, or float16 numbers.
-But with slightly more involved code it can be done, and Darr will generate code for it.
-You don't have to worry about the code being more complex, because just copy-pasting the code will suffice.
+Darr will not always include code for such cases, but it will include code if there are workaround solutions that makes practical sense.
+For example, Matlab/Octave does not directly read complex numbers or float16 numbers from file.
+But with workaround code it can be done, and Darr will provide it.

 To see which languages are supported, use the 'readcodelanguages' property: